How Much Does It Cost to Build a House in Belgium?

 - Technical systems: choosing a heat pump, underfloor heating, mechanical ventilation with heat recovery, or solar panels pushes the build cost up, but reduces the energy bill.

 - Construction method: traditional masonry, timber frame, prefabricated or system-built homes each have different price profiles.
+Timber-frame construction can be faster and sometimes cheaper to erect, but the total cost difference narrows once insulation, cladding and interior finishing are included.

 - Self-build work: doing your own painting, floor-laying or landscaping can save tens of thousands of euros.